Thursday, November 26, 2020

 Nayleen shrugged.
 “Not like anything I’ve seen before.
 At least on other animals, anyway.“

 “See?
 I told you she doesn’t mind.”
-Varhi retorted to Sairek, fingers roaming through his wet hair, gingerly combing it back into place.
+Varhi said to Sairek, fingers roaming and combing through his wet hair, gingerly combing it back into place.
 His mouth opened in a big yawn which he talked through.
 "So if you don't mind, want me to put my legs back down?"

 "No, we would not...!"
 Sairek cut in quickly, face flushed.
 "Put your damn pants back on already!"

 “Come on, we may be dead within the next couple days, mm?
 I think we’re past caring about society’s norms.
-Let’s enjoy this little camping trip while it lasts, shall we?”
+Let’s enjoy this little camping trip while it lasts, shall we?
+Besides, the clothes and armor could do with a proper cleaning too.”

 “I’m out of here…” Sairek groaned, bringing his posture like Varhi’s, but burying his head into his arms to hide, which raised yet another laugh out of Nayleen to the point she was holding her sides.